vicary/react-native-citizen-escposprinter/packages/react-native-citizen-escposprinter/CONTRIBUTING.md

 - `yarn typecheck`: type-check files with TypeScript.
 - `yarn lint`: lint files with ESLint.
 - `yarn test`: run unit tests with Jest.
-- `yarn example start`: start the Metro server for the example app.
+- `yarn workspace PrinterTestApp start`: start the Metro server for the example app.
-- `yarn example android`: run the example app on Android.
+- `yarn workspace PrinterTestApp android`: run the example app on Android.
-- `yarn example ios`: run the example app on iOS.
+- `yarn workspace PrinterTestApp ios`: run the example app on iOS.

 ### Sending a pull request